Holiday Favorites: Christmas Cactus, Poinsettias, And More

 Try to plant it as soon as you buy them—the less time your bulbs spend out in the open air, the better.
 Now, this one is a bit more toxic than the poinsettia, so if you have pets at home, you’ll want to keep it out of reach.
 While the stems and flowers don’t pose much of a threat, the bulbs are pretty poisonous, so put them up on a high shelf if possible.

 This cool cactus doesn’t look like the spiky, cylindrical ones we see in the desert.
 Christmas cactus kind of looks like a cross between a fern and a cactus, with slightly serrated edges along its segmented foliage.
 It spills over like a fountain of greenery and produces bright, showy blossoms, usually in red or pink.

 Unlike annuals like the amaryllis and poinsettia, your cactus will be easy to maintain for several years, so you can enjoy it for at least a few more holidays.
 Try to keep it in indirect sunlight, as too much light can burn its leaves, whereas too much shade will keep it from blooming at its best.
-Water it generously, but make sure that the soil dries out before you water again.
+Unlike most cactus types, it should be watered generously, but make sure that the soil dries out before you water again.